 Black Panther Newspaper Archives.
-The entire collection has been cataloged, and we have digitized the front and back covers of each paper!
+The entire collection has been cataloged, and we have digitized each paper’s front and back covers!
 Almost all of the brilliant artwork on the cataloged newspaper covers was created by former BPP member and Minister of Culture Emory Douglas and represent a sizable cultural achievement in and of themselves.
 WAR Against the Panthers.
 UC Santa Cruz 1980, ‘WAR AGAINST THE PANTHERS: A STUDY OF REPRESSION IN AMERICA A Dissertation submitted in partial satisfaction of the requirements for the degree of: DOCTOR OF PHILOSOPHY in HISTORY OF CONSCIOUSNESS by Huey P. Newton

-Browder’s Grandaughter Reviews His Life.
+Browder’s Granddaughter Reviews His Life.
 Laura Browder on YouTube: “Communism is Twentieth Century Americanism,” or the Odyssey of Earl Browder, the leader of the US Communist Party in the years of its peak influence.
-A 30 minute talk, followed by questions, with fascinating details revealed.
+A 30-minute talk, followed by questions, with fascinating details revealed.
 ACCESS HERE

-Che Guevara Resources A range of stories and articles about and by Che in a variety of languages.
+Che Guevara Resources A range of stories and articles about and by Che in various languages.

 The cyRev Archives.
-For a period of about five years in the 1990s, a periodic journal was published, edited by Carl Davidson, that forecast many of the ideas of 21st century socialism, cybernation, computers, social networks and the impact of globalization.
-The full text of all the issues, in about 100 articles, are preserved at this site.
-The original manifesto of the group’s views, ‘ The Promise and Peril of the Third Wave,’ by Carl Davidson, Jerry Harris and Ivan Handler, is in the first issue.
+For about five years in the 1990s, a periodic journal was published, edited by Carl Davidson, that forecast many of the ideas of 21st-century socialism, cybernation, computers, social networks, and the impact of globalization.
+The full text of all the issues, about 100 articles, are preserved at this site.
+The original manifesto of the group’s views, ‘ The Promise and Peril of the Third Wave,’ by Carl Davidson, Jerry Harris, and Ivan Handler, is in the first issue.

 The DuBois Archives.
 A wide array of writings, ebooks, articles and videos by WEB DuBois